 Under the Code, certain rules apply to an entity classified as a PFIC.
 A PFIC is defined as any foreign (i.e., non-U.S.) corporation if either: (1) 75% or more of its gross income for the taxable year is passive income (generally including, among other types of income, dividends, interest and gains from the sale of stock and securities) or (2) 50% or more of its assets (by value) produce, or are held for the production of, passive income.
 The application of the PFIC rules to banks is not entirely clear under present U.S. federal income tax law.
 Banks generally derive a substantial part of their income from assets that are interest bearing or that otherwise could be considered passive under the PFIC rules.
-The Internal Revenue Service ("IRS") issued a notice in 1989 (the "Notice"), and has proposed regulations (the "Proposed Regulations"), that exclude from passive income any income derived in the active conduct of a banking business by a qualifying foreign bank, or the "active bank exception."
-In addition, under separate statutory provisions of the Code certain "qualified" banking income is excluded from the definition of passive income for purposes of the PFIC rules.
+The Internal Revenue Service ("IRS") issued a notice in 1989 (the "Notice"), and has proposed regulations (the "Proposed Regulations"), that exclude from passive income any income derived in the active conduct of a banking business by a qualified" banking income is excluded from the definition of passive income for purposes of the PFIC rules.
 The Notice, the Proposed Regulations and the exclusion for qualified banking income all have different requirements for qualifying as an active foreign bank, and for determining the banking income that may be excluded from passive income.
 Moreover, the Proposed Regulations have been outstanding since 1994 and will not be effective unless finalized.